President's Adoption of Plan

 The CEMP consists of a basic plan (this document), emergency support functional annexes, hazard specific annexes and appendixes.
 The Basic Plan and subsequent annexes are based on an all-hazard approach and acknowledge that most responsibilities and functions performed during a major emergency are not hazard specific.

 The CEMP is part of a larger integrated Emergency Management Program at Binghamton University that focuses on mitigation, recovery, preparedness and response activities.
 The Binghamton University Emergency Management Program is responsible for the overall development and maintenance of the CEMP.

-The plan is based on the fact that the Binghamton University and local governments (e.g., the Town of Vestal, The City of Binghamton and Broome County) have primary responsibility for emergency response and operations for emergencies that occur on Binghamton University property.
+The plan is based on the fact that the Binghamton University and local governments (e.g., Town of Vestal, City of Binghamton, Village of Johnson City and Broome County) have shared responsibility for emergency response and operations for emergencies that occur on Binghamton University property.
 Operations are designed to protect lives, stabilize the incident, minimize property damage, protect the environment, and provide for the continuation and restoration of critical services.

 The guidelines and procedures included in this plan used the best information and planning assumptions available at the time of preparation.
-There is no guarantee in outcome or performance implied by this plan.
+There is no guarantee of outcome or performance implied by this plan.
 In an emergency, resources may be overwhelmed and essential services may be delayed, inadequate or in extreme cases not be available at all.
 Deviation from these guidelines may be necessary given the facts of any particular situation.

 Provides direction in making strategic policy decisions for any incident that impacts the University's ability to perform its critical business functions.
-Activates, oversees, and terminates the Incident Management Team's (IMT) response
+Activates, oversees and terminates the Incident Management Team's (IMT) response

-Policy Group Members:
+Policy Group members:

 Incident Management Team Members (departments represented):